manoloesparta/lalalang/docs/README.md

 ## Variables and Data Types

-Currently the language supports integers and booleans, you can declare them like this.
-(Strings are on their way)
+Currently the language supports integers, strings, and booleans, you can declare them like this.

 ```lalalang
 let director = "Damien Chazelle";